eslams3dawi/Dell-Transportation-Optimization-OR/README.md

 ## 📌 Overview
 This project applies **Operation Research transportation models** to optimize the distribution of **Dell electronics products** from manufacturing plants to regional distribution centers across the **EMEA (Europe, Middle East, and Africa) region**.
 The objective is to **minimize total transportation cost** while satisfying supply and demand constraints.

-The project demonstrates and compares two classical transportation approaches:
+The project demonstrates and compares three classical transportation approaches:
 - **North-West Corner Method**
 - **Least Cost Method**
+- **Vogel's Approximation Method (VAM)**

 ---